Quick answer

 Annual Exemptions

 The UK allows for certain annual exemptions that can be gifted without incurring inheritance tax.
-For example, you can give away up to £3,000 each year as a tax-free gift.
+For example, you can give away up to £3,000 each year as a outside the scope of IHT gift.
 Unused portions of this allowance can be carried over to the following year, providing flexibility in your estate planning.

-Additionally, you can make smaller gifts of up to £250 to as many individuals as you wish, tax-free.
+Additionally, you can make smaller gifts of up to £250 to as many individuals as you wish, outside the scope of IHT.
 These gifts are known as “small gifts” and can be an effective way to reduce your estate’s value over time.

 Marriage and Civil Partnership Relief

 Gifts made in consideration of marriage or civil partnership are also eligible for certain exemptions.
-For instance, parents can give up to £5,000 tax-free to their children on their wedding day.
+For instance, parents can give up to £5,000 outside the scope of IHT to their children on their wedding day.
 Grandparents and others can give up to £2,500, and more distant relatives or friends can give up to £1,000.

 These gifts are exempt from inheritance tax, providing a lovely way to support loved ones while reducing your estate’s tax liability.